-The ski area is undergoing the largest snowmaking expansion since automating the slopes during the 2001-2003 seasons.
+In 2012 the ski area had the largest snowmaking expansion since automating the slopes during the 2001-2003 seasons.
 Since 2001-2003, automation provided efficiencies, awesome snow quality and increased production.
-Our newest project is all about a massive increase in production with the same incredible snow quality.
-We are going to be making more snow across all temperatures and a lot more snow overnight!
+Last year's project was all about a massive increase in production with the same incredible snow quality.
+The improvements allowed us to make more snow across all temperatures and a lot more snow overnight!

 - More snow production across all temperatures means opening trails sooner, providing better snow coverage and keeping slopes open longer

 - More snow on The Highlands.
 Previous pipeline constraints limited our snowmaking production on Highlands to approximately 1,500 GPM (gallons per minute).
-The new pipeline improvements will double our production allowing 3,000 GPM of water to flow through this section of the mountain
+The new pipeline improvements doubled our production allowing 3,000 GPM of water to flow through this section of the mountain

 - Ability to run more guns on more slopes.
-Overall production increases will allow us to start making snow on additional trails giving customers more terrain sooner resulting in better variety and better value
+Overall production increases allowed us to start making snow on additional trails giving customers more terrain sooner resulting in better variety and better value

-- Increased production in our Terrain Park will allow us to open this area earlier
+- Increased production in our Terrain Park allowed us to open this area earlier

-- Increased production in The Plunge will allow us to have more lanes early and late season
+- Increased production in The Plunge allowed us to open quicker with more lanes

 - Increased snow production overnight means when the forecast and base depths permit, we plan to make less snow while open and catch up overnight